 Determination of the type of product so that the proper analyses can be performed to determine extent.
 This is only feasible for relatively recent releases as it may not be possible to identify weathered product.

 Disposable plastic (acrylic, clear PVC) bailers are recommended for sampling.
-Disposable Polyethylene and Polypropylene bailers are also acceptable.
+Disposable polyethylene and polypropylene bailers are also acceptable.
 Other wide mouth vessels may be used for sampling non-aqueous phase liquid in an excavation.

 Monitoring Well